 Since context affects everything about architecture internally it is important to accurately map these influencers when considering an engagement model.
 Traceability (VM-T)

 This is a method and set of measures used to identify the ability of the organization to trace value through architectural decisions.
-Traceability in the itabok refers to tracing business goals through business outcomes threaded through the delivery of technology strategy based on rigorous architectural requirements and architectural decisions.
+Traceability in the BTABoK refers to tracing business goals through business outcomes threaded through the delivery of technology strategy based on rigorous architectural requirements and architectural decisions.
 It uses coverage, scope and context to understand the number of decisions being made in the enterprise and how they are managed in connection with business outcomes.
 Risk Methods (VM-RM)

 Risk is a measure which relates to the potential of a failure of a system or system of systems and its possible impacts, probability, mitigators and offsets.
 Risk methods are the mechanism by which the architecture team manages, communicates and handles these risks.
 Coverage (VM-C)